FAQ#

 Previous consumption data | 30 | This is usually refreshed once a day at various times throughout the day.
 We want to be up-to-date as soon as possible, without swamping the API. |

 Standing charges | 60 | This should only change if the user's tariff changes, so no need to request data too often.
-Keep in sync with account refreshes. |
+Keep in sync with account refreshes.
+This will stop updating once we have the data for the requested time period. |

 Saving sessions | 15 | Inactive for most of the year and new sessions have enough warning to allow a bit of lag. |